Luoyu-Wang/ROCA/README.md

 # ROCA

-Receiver operating characteristic assistant (Roca) is a tool for drawing and analyzing ROC curve based on MATLAB platform.
-At present, ROC curve and PR curve can be drawn, and the confidence interval can be calculated.
-At the same time, confusion matrix, sensitivity, specificity, accuracy, precision, recall rate, positive predictive value, negative predictive value, Youden index and other indicators can be calculated.
+Receiver operating characteristic assistant (Roca) is a toolbox for drawing and analyzing ROC curve based on MATLAB platform.
+At present, ROC curve and PR curve could be drawn, and the confidence interval could be calculated.
+At the same time, confusion matrix, sensitivity, specificity, accuracy, precision, recall rate, positive predictive value, negative predictive value, Youden index and other indicators could be calculated.
 Its characteristic function is to compare and fit several ROC curves and PR curves.

 Developer: Wang Luoyu, LV Yating, Ding Zhongxiang